 AC2024 Conference

-AC2024 convened the northern research community for more than 300 oral presentations and 300 poster presentations, and over 80 topical sessions, 9 of which were livestreamed and 5 of which were live interpreted to Inuktitut.
+AC2024 convened the northern research community for more than 300 oral presentations and 300 poster presentations, and over 80 topical sessions, nice of which were livestreamed and five of which were live interpreted in Inuktitut.
 The scientific programming demonstrated a commitment to research excellence, where researchers, throughout presentations, panel discussions and posters, shared their expertise on a range of environmental, health, and socio-economic Arctic issues.

 The ArcticNet Student Association (ASA) kicked off AC2024 by hosting students and early career researchers during the Early Career Northern Researchers (ECNR) Annual Meeting on the first day of the conference.
 The 2024 edition of the ECNR Meeting featured over 12 workshops and training sessions for ECNRs, a community pitch contest, networking events, and a special tour of the Arctic Gallery at the Canadian Museum of Nature.
 Thank you to Braiding Knowledges Canada and the Canadian Museum of Nature for supporting ECNR day.

-Throughout the ASM, three plenaries discussed a variety of topics:
+Throughout AC2024, three plenaries discussed a variety of topics:

 Centering Arctic Peoples and Plants: Indigenous Rights and Molecular Treasures, featuring: